sriharigoud/MEAN-Angular2/README.md

 # Angular 2 - Mean example
- Extended with login support(6th Jun 2017)
- Update 11th June 2017: Users can add their own quotes and see.
+ Extended with login and register support(6th Jun 2017) Update 11th June 2017: Users can add their own quotes and see.
 Updated datbase schema.